Apply Policy To API Instance

 Captured Variables

-What happens next: The policy is now enforced on the API instance.
-Incoming requests will be evaluated against this policy.
+What happens next: Your API is now protected with the selected policy.
+Incoming requests will be evaluated against the policy rules.
 You can verify by listing the API's applied policies or testing a request.

 Common issues:

-configurationDatadoesn't match the template's schema — re-check required fields and types - 403 Forbidden: Missing Manage Policies permission in this environment
+• 403 Forbidden: Missing Manage Policies permission in this environment.

 Completion Checklist